From 1 January 2021, Council only accepts online applications via the Department of Planning, Industry & Environment (DPIE)’s ePlanning Portal.

 Complying Development is a combined planning and construction approval process for straightforward or low-impact developments that comply with pre-set criteria under the State Environmental Planning Policy (SEPP) which can be fast-tracked and determined by a Council or private certifier without needing a full Development Application (DA).

-If you decide to choose Council for making your CDC Application, please attach the following documents as part of your submission package:
+If you decide to choose Council for making your CDC Application, please proceed below to:

 For more information on online CDC on the Department of Planning, Industry & Environment website.

 What CDC fees are payable?

 Contact Council's Help and Services staff on 9777 1000 who can help you with fee estimates for Council to act as an Accredited Certifier and/or Principal Certifiying Authority.
 Written quotations can also be provided.
 Our rates are competitive and inspections can be done on minimal notice.

 What if all the detailed design work is not yet finished?